RocketChat/docs-old/6. Developer Guides/Branches and Releases/README.md

 ## Creating a Pull Request

 Anytime you start to work on something different, make sure you create or switch to a branch specific to the feature you're working on.
 You can choose to create a Pull Request anytime during your development phase, just make sure you add the label `stat: in progress` while the PR is not ready for merge (and remember to remove the label when it is).
-Once your code is ready for being merged, remember to also change the [HISTORY.md][history] and include the appropriate change under the `## NEXT` header.
-Please use the following tags for identifying changes:
+When naming your Pull Request, please start the name with one the following tags for identifying changes:
 - [NEW] for new features (eg.: `[NEW] WhiteBoard integration`)
 - [FIX] for bug fixes.
 You should include the issue number(s) in parenthesis, whenever possible. (eg.: `[FIX] OTR timeout problems (#629, #2535)`)
 - [BREAK] for giving proper attention to changes that will break previous versions of Rocket.Chat (eg.: `[BREAK] Change notification setting type from boolean to string`)